MrQuackDuck/Timetable/README.md

 ## 🖥 Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/`. <br>
 The application will automatically reload if you change any of the source files.

 ## 🛠 Build

-Run `ng build` to build the project.
+Run `ng build` to build the project. <br>
 The build artifacts will be stored in the `dist/` directory.

 ## 📷 Screenshots